 How can I confirm if my company is WPS-compliant?

 Employees can verify their company’s compliance with WPS by checking salary disbursements through bank statements, SMS notifications, or payroll records.
 Additionally, the MoHRE portal provides a platform to confirm the status of salary payments and report any discrepancies.
+From an employer’s perspective, the cleanest proof is a successful WPS file submission and confirmed wage credits via your WPS agent.

 What happens if an employer fails to comply with WPS rules?

 Employers who fail to comply with WPS regulations face penalties, including fines, suspension of operations, and restrictions on issuing new work permits.
 Repeated violations may lead to legal action or the revocation of the employer’s trade license.
+From an employer’s perspective, the cleanest proof is a successful WPS file submission and confirmed wage credits via your WPS agent.
+MoHRE can also apply staged restrictions linked to the due date timeline, starting with reminders and moving to permit-related restrictions if delays persist.

 Can employees file a complaint if salaries are delayed?